-The Black Travel Alliance Research Committee which includes five current members of the board is responsible for undertaking quantitative (data-driven) and qualitative (unstructured and non-numerical data) research projects.
+The Black Travel Alliance Research Committee is responsible for undertaking quantitative (data-driven) and qualitative (unstructured and non-numerical data) research projects.
 Internally, this involves creating and analyzing results from member surveys.
 Externally, this involves working with market research firms or other organizations to conduct consumer, historical, or other research on Black travelers, destination management organizations, and travel brands.

 Current projects include:

 History Of Black Travel in partnership with Tourism RESET

 - Black Travel Alliance Launches History Of Black Travel Website To Showcase The Development Of Black Leisure Travel In Partnership With Tourism RESET (July 2021): Included in the initial launch of the History Of Black Travel website is a timeline with 130+ entries from the Americas, focusing mostly on the United States.
 It provides insight into the early Black travel explorers and groundbreakers, major migration movements, and leisure travel developments of those from the African Diaspora.
 It also includes major judicial and legislative events as well as cultural events that have inspired Black travel.
 The plan is to continue building out the timeline to add Black leisure travel stories from all continents and countries across the globe.

 - Black Travel Alliance & Tourism RESET, Creators Of The History Of Black Travel Website, Partner With Tripadvisor For Black History Month Campaign (February 2022).

 The Black Traveler Study in partnership with MMGY Global